arista-netdevops-community/atd-avd/DEMO.md

 cd labfiles/arista-ansible/atd-avd
 ```

-In addition, open CVP by clicking the __CVP__ link.
+In addition, open CloudVision Portal (CVP) by clicking the __CVP__ link.
 Then, log in with the username `arista` and the auto-generated password on the lab topology screen.

 ## 2. Configure your inventory